GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 ### Export Data from InfluxDB v2 Server

-If you are using Docker to run InfluxDB, the first step is to connect to the Docker container shell.
+If Docker is the platform for running InfluxDB, your initial step should be to connect to the Docker container shell.
-Otherwise, you can skip the Docker steps.
+Otherwise, you can bypass the Docker steps.

 ```shell
 docker exec -it <influxdb-container-id> bash